Epilepsy

 It's also a good idea to use a condom as well.

-Speak to your GP, a pharmacist or a family planning clinic if you need emergency contraception.
-You may need to have an IUD fitted.
+Speak to a GP, a pharmacist or a family planning clinic if you need emergency contraception.
+You may be advised to have an IUD fitted.

 Further information